How To Manage Heart Health For Seniors

 Doctors blood pressure and Rife therapy

 • Stay Informed: Regular health check-ups help detect risk factors early.
-Monitor blood pressure, cholesterol, and blood sugar levels.
+In South Africa, hypertension prevalence among the elderly is significant; regularly monitor your blood pressure, cholesterol, and blood sugar levels.

 Social Connections and Heart Health: